Have Knife - Will Travel

 After an hour of nervous nail-biting, a woman (I'll call her my Shabbos-guardian-angel) came along and asked about the vouchers, etc.

-She was hesitant because she was traveling with her two granddaughters who were "excited to go to Floirda today."
+She was hesitant because she was traveling with her two granddaughters who were "excited to go to Florida today."
 I was there as she deliberated, and I extolled to her the virtues of taking $1800 in vouchers from the airline and convincing her granddaughters that going the next day would be the greatest chesed to me in that moment.

 She thought about it, called her husband, and a few minutes later I was called by the flight attendant to come pick up my boarding pass!!!!!!!!